lusan23/study-log/data_structs/hash_table/README.md

-# Dictionary Implementaional as a Hash Table
+# Dictionary Implementation as a Hash Table

 This is a simple implementation of an [hash table](/data_structs/hash_table/simple_hash.c).

-## How is it structured ?
+## How is it structured?

 ### The queue itself is implemented as two structs C struct: